diagrams/diagrams-doc/doc/manual.rst

 ~~~~~~~

 Constructing Bézier segments by hand is tedious.
 The
-`Diagrams.CubicSpline`:mod: module provides the `cubicSpline`
+`Diagrams.CubicSpline`:mod: module provides two functions for creating
+smooth curves given a list of points.

-function, which, given a list of points, constructs a smooth curved
+The `cubicSpline` function, given a list of points, constructs a
-path passing through each point in turn.
-The first argument to
+smooth curved path passing through each point in turn, based on an
+algorithm developed by John Hobby, as implemented in Metafont.
+The
-`cubicSpline` is a boolean value indicating whether the path should be
+first argument to `cubicSpline` is a boolean value indicating whether
-closed.
+the path should be closed.

 .. class:: dia-lhs